JKaizenn/JKaizenn/README.md

 ![Profile Banner](https://github.com/JKaizenn/JKaizenn/blob/main/github-header-image.png)

 ## About Me
 Hi, I'm Jessen!
-I am passionate about technology and coding.
 Here are a few things about me:
 - 🔭 I’m currently working on various exciting projects.
 - 🌱 I’m currently learning new programming languages and technologies.
 - 👯 I’m looking to collaborate on open-source projects.